firasuke/awesome/README.md

 - [DragonFlyBSD](https://dragonflybsd.org/): An operating system based on the same UNIX ideals and APIs and shares ancestor code with other BSD operating systems
+- [DragonOS](https://dragonos.org/): An operating system developed from scratch using Rust, with Linux compatibility
 - [EasyOS](https://easyos.org/): An experimental Linux distribution
 - [Eltanin OS](https://github.com/eltanin-os): A free, simple, and complete general-purpose operating system